theand9/Data-Viz-Portfolio/README.md

 - This repository: [https://github.com/theand9/Data-Viz-Portfolio/ ](https://github.com/theand9/Data-Viz-Portfolio/)

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.

 # About me
 Hello, I'm Amogh Desai, a graduate student at Carnegie Mellon University with a passion for solving challenges across diverse sectors.
 I'm eager to bring my hands-on competencies in strategic thinking, stakeholder engagement, and a plethora of data science knowledge to the your company.